Skip to main content

 Pre-requisites:

-Steps to create a system task for assigning visibility on files in a project are as mentioned below:
+The steps to create a system task for assigning visibility on files in a project are as mentioned below:

-1. Follow the steps to create system task for files in a project (steps 1 to 4).
+1. Follow the steps to create a system task for files in a project (steps 1 to 4).

 2. In the task dropdown, select 'Link Document'.